-First, we select the most impactful nodes from the existing thought structure $\mathcal{S}$ for expansion.
-Specifically, we expect the nodes to contain crucial information necessary for solving the given problem by achieving the following aspects: (i) effective exploration of promising regions of the solution space by starting from these key nodes, thereby increasing the likelihood of discovering viable solutions; and (ii) minimization of error propagation by conducting additional analysis and verification on these critical nodes, which often represent potential sources of mistakes.
-To support the different availability of the backbone models, we propose two methods, gradient-based and self-prompting selection to identify the key nodes for those with accessible gradients and black-box ones, respectively.
+We aim to select the most impactful nodes from the existing thought structure $\mathcal{S}$ for expansion.
+Intuitively, these nodes should contain crucial information for the task and satisfy two requirements: (i) enabling effective exploration of promising regions in the solution space by initiating expansion from these key nodes, thus increasing the likelihood of discovering viable solutions; and (ii) reducing error propagation by conducting additional analysis and verification on these critical nodes, which often represent potential sources of mistakes.